-Whether you’re fresh into the beauty field or just considering other options, you’re probably wondering what the difference is between renting a booth and working on commission – or more importantly, which one is better?
+Whether you’re fresh into the beauty field or just considering other options, you’re probably wondering what the difference is between booth rental vs commission – or more importantly, which one is better?

 If you want to be an entrepreneur, renting a booth is the way to go!
 But if you don’t want the added responsibility or you don’t have a strong clientele base, you might want to work on commission, at least while starting out.